 But despite its density, you won’t find lines of cars clogging up the roads inside the park.
 It’s an off the beaten track safari experience that makes the national park one of Africa’s best-kept secrets.

-Here are some of the creatures you might be lucky enough to spot on your game drive:
+Here are some of the creatures you might spot on game drives in South Luangwa National Park:

 - Crawshay’s Zebra